feobaby/real-python/f-strings.md

 In the code example above, `{n}` and `{a}` are replaced by the corresponding variables.
 This approach avoids confusion when formatting strings with multiple values and improves readability over empty `{}` placeholders.

 ## The Formatted String Literals Method <a name="fstringsmethod"></a>
 Formatted string literals, or f-strings, were introduced in Python 3.6 with PEP 498.
-They make string interpolation fast and concise, avoiding the verbosity of the `%` formatting or the `.format()` method.
+The beauty with this is that they make string interpolation fast and concise, avoiding the verbosity of the `%` formatting or the `.format()` method.
 <a href="https://docs.python.org/3/whatsnew/3.6.html#pep-498-formatted-string-literals" style="color:#c9d1d9; text-decoration:underline;">F-strings start with `f` and embed variables or expressions in curly braces</a> `{}`, making code clearer and more readable.

 Here’s an example: